reclaimprotocol/attestor-core/docs/provider.md

 		* to ensure the receipt does contain the claims the
 		* user is claiming to have
 		*
-		* This is run on the witness side.
+		* This is run on the attestor side.
 		* @param receipt application data messages exchanged in the TLS session
 		* @param params the parameters to verify the receipt against.
 Eg. `{"email": "abcd@gmail.com"}`
 		* @returns sucessful verification or throws an error message.